The Wicked + The Divine: The Pantheon

-Flashbacks shown to the 1923 Recurrence appear to show that each Minerva uses the power of the ritual to kill the current Ananke (each having been the previous incarnation of Minerva), and take her place for the next cycle; remembering every previous Recurrence in the process and taking the name of Ananke for that cycle.
+Flashbacks show that Ananke is the aged form of a previous Minerva; using the ritual, Ananke dies and Minerva takes her place (remembering every previous Recurrence in the process and taking the name Ananke).
 Further brief flashbacks to every Recurrence throughout history show a variety of outcomes for an Ananke awakening a Persephone.
-In most Ananke kills and/or takes the head of Persephone, (featuring twice where Minerva did this instead of Ananke); in some Ananke embraces Persephone as she does with the other gods; a few Persephone escape; some Persephone fight back occasionally wounding Ananke- twice killing Ananke and at least once where they killed each other.
-A Minerva has never been shown dying so therefore the cycle would continue through her even if something happened to the current Ananke before the ritual could be completed.
-Flashbacks to 3127 B.C. show the Minerva attempt to use herself in place of the fourth head; the ritual turned on her sending her into ninety years of Darkness, until the next Minerva appeared swearing to never let that happen again.
+In most Ananke or Minerva kills Persephone; in several Persephone escapes or kills Ananke.
+A Minerva has never been shown dying so therefore the cycle of Minerva performing the ritual and replacing Ananke can continue.
+In one Recurrence, Minerva attempted to complete the ritual using herself in place of the fourth head; the ritual turned on her sending her into ninety years of Darkness, until the next Minerva appeared swearing to never let that happen again.
 The 2014 Recurrence with Laura Wilson is the first time a third party has interfered with Ananke/Minerva and Persephone's encounter.

 In the final arc, Minerva reveals the truth.
 Ananke and her sister were part of the first group of twelve with minor talents similar to the descended Laura.
 Her sister discovered that labeling themselves as "gods" gave them great power, a shortcut.
 Though "godhood" kills one of their group after two years, Ananke found a way to cheat death by creating the Minerva role and sacrificing four heads of each generation of the twelve.
 All of it just to prevent the Darkness of her permanent death.
-As the Crone and Maiden she traps the twelve in a story, giving them "godhood" with the name of a deity specific to each individual's flaws allowing her to manipulate and sacrifice them; while also preventing them from discovering their true power as regular humans.
+She traps each generation in a story, giving them "godhood" with the name of a deity specific to each individual's flaws allowing her to manipulate and sacrifice them; while also preventing them from discovering their true power as regular humans.
 With no heads sacrificed in the 2010s Recurrence, and both the Ananke and the Minerva having been killed, the cycle is finally free from her corruption and cannot be repeated by anyone else.
-Laura and her surviving peers went on to commit to the lifetime of work, using their powers without godhood to better the world.
+Laura and her surviving peers go on to commit to a lifetime of work, using their powers without godhood to better the world.
 Once they all pass away naturally, the future will be a blank slate of possibility for future generations.